Top Surrogacy Questions Answered

-It is important for surrogate mother and intended parent(s) to have a foundation of knowledge about surrogacy.
+It is important for surrogate mothers and intended parent(s) to have a foundation of knowledge about surrogacy.
 This blog will provide you answers to the most significant questions about surrogacy as you consider the surrogacy process.

 What is a Surrogate Mother?